kb3-projects/hammer-nail/readme.md

 Playlists:
 The playlists window has a menu that functions the same as a context window.
 Longpress F5 will produce a popup selection allows -
--Choose an icon for the playlist.
+*Choose an icon for the playlist.
 Images for the icons are stored in /media/playlist.icons, and can be readily replaced with any other images.
--Create a new playlist
+*Create a new playlist
--Edit an existing playlist
+*Edit an existing playlist
--Delete an existing playlist
+*Delete an existing playlist

 Skin Settings:
 The skin colors are user selectable from a menu.